UVicNotes/CSC-106/Notes/B)-Lab/Lab.md

 ![My Solution](../C\)-References/lab2_solution.png)

-Ex.
+**PseudoCode Exercise:** Get the name and title of books where there is a 1 and the year in lesser than 1960

-**PseudoCode Exercise - Get the name and title of books where there is a 1 and the year in lesser than 1960**
+Table 1: Characters

 | name     | title    | year | human |
 | --------:| --------:| ----:| -----:|